nickdodd79/AutoBogus/README.md

-    .WithRepeatCount()    // Configures the number of items in a collection .WithRecursiveDepth() // Configures how deep nested types should recurse .WithBinder()         // Configures the binder to use .WithSkip()           // Configures members to be skipped for a type .WithOverride();      // Configures the generator overrides to use - can be called multiple times });
+    .WithRepeatCount()    // Configures the number of items in a collection .WithRecursiveDepth() // Configures how deep nested types should recurse .WithBinder()         // Configures the binder to use .WithFakerHub()       // Configures a Bogus.Faker instance to be used - instead of a default instance .WithSkip()           // Configures members to be skipped for a type .WithOverride();      // Configures the generator overrides to use - can be called multiple times });